node-prism/grove/README.md

 ## Socket middleware

-Socket middlewares are very similar to HTTP middlewares.
-They are not Express middlewares, though, so they don't need to call `next` or return anything.
+Socket middlewares are quite similar to HTTP middlewares, but they are not Express middlewares.
+Therefore, they do not need to call `next` or return anything.

 ```typescript
 // /src/app/socket/jobs/_middleware.ts